magalifabri/ft_services/README.md

 	- √ work with a MySQL database
 	- √ Both services (wordpress & mysql) have to run in separate containers)
 	- The WordPress website will have several users and an administrator
+		- admin: R)kUxc1Kc%e2yEwRF5
+		- user1: yXIw2ceh9z%)5)lu(SYKAK^a
+		- user2: &xotFcVWxJJE109@j25h8di7
-	- ?
-Wordpress needs its own nginx server
+	- Wordpress needs its own nginx server
+		- ssl?
 	- √ The Load Balancer should be able to redirect directly to this service.
 	- √ Telegraf